wantdev/sentinel-win64/README.md

 **2.** Close your wallet

-**3.** Go to SucreCore folder and delete "mncache.dat" and "mnpayments.dat"
+**3.** Go to WantCore folder and delete "mncache.dat" and "mnpayments.dat"

-**4.** Make sure your "sucr.conf" contains, at least, the following data: rpcuser=someuser rpcpassword=somepass
+**4.** Make sure your "want.conf" contains, at least, the following data: rpcuser=someuser rpcpassword=somepass
 server=1
-rpcport=9335
+rpcport=11225
 rpcconnect=127.0.0.1

 Try to make rcpuser and rpcpassword hard to guess, you won't need to remember/use them for anything else, so feel free to smash the keyboard